 In addition, we have computers and other IT related resources that may be provided if you need assistance.
 Visit IT related resources.

-No matter what happens this summer or fall with COVID-19, we are ready to support you in your classes and help you do well in those classes.
+No matter what happens with COVID-19, we are ready to support you in your classes and help you do well in those classes.
 We’ll be in touch with new information periodically, so please keep checking your student email regularly and visit the Vol State website and the Vol State Facebook page for timely updates.

 Advisors are available to help if you have questions.
 Email firstname.lastname@example.org or call 615-230-3702 to set up an online or phone appointment.

-If you are considering classes this fall, but have not applied yet, we encourage you to do so now.
+If you are considering classes, but have not applied yet, we encourage you to do so now.
 Applying is free and entirely online. at Apply Today!

 If you have additional questions, please click here or contact us using the information below.